ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     4. Now we need a function that determines what to do when the player touches the trigger.
 We want it to add 1 unit of ammo to the player's resources, and then we want to destroy the ammo object so that they cannot keep picking up the same one.

-        We can do all these things in one function--use the code below to get this to happen!
+        We can do all these things in one function--use the code below to get this to happen.

         ```lua
         function OnBeginOverlap(whichTrigger, other)